NoroffFEU/development-platforms/trpc-case-study.md

     )
 ```

-Now that we've defined our ``input`` we can use the procedure builser ``.mutation`` to either alter or create a new instance with those definitions.
+Now that we've defined our ``input`` we can use the procedure builder ``.mutation`` to either alter or create a new instance with those definitions.

 ```prisma
 model Notes {